 Millikan and Einstein.

-There are countless examples of The Scientific Method I could point to across history — it's behind almost every major technical or conceptual advance humanity has made.
-But I particularly like the story of Millikan and Einstein.
+There are countless examples of The Scientific Method we could point to across history — it's behind almost every major technical or conceptual advance humanity has made.
+But we particularly like the story of Millikan and Einstein.

 In 1905 Einstein published a paper on the particle theory of light including what is known as the photoelectric equation.
 Robert Millikan, an American experimental physicist, did not believe it because of the vast evidence that light was a wave.
 He consequently set up experiments to disprove Einstein's hypothesis.
 Instead, his experiments confirmed the theory and Millikan won a Nobel Prize for his efforts.
 It's a story of how someone followed where the scientific method led them, despite their preconceived ideas.